-To insert the storage card into the display module (Figure 37):
+To insert the storage card into the display module:

-- 1. Remove the storage card cover at the display module. - 2.
+- 1. Remove the storage card cover at the display module.
+Refer to Figure 36. - 2.
 Insert the storage card into the storage card slot. - 3.
 Close the storage card cover.

-Figure 37 Insert the storage card to the display module
+Figure 36 Insert the storage card to the display module